Besufekad-HAZ/Budget-app/README.md

 - I'd like to thank the [Microverse](https://www.microverse.org/) team for providing us with the opportunity to work on this amazing budget-app rails app.

-- The design for this project was inspired by the work of [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), whose original design idea can be found on Behance.
+- The design for this project was inspired by the work of [Gregoire Vella on Behance](https://www.behance.net/gregoirevella), whose [Original Design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) can be found on Behance.
 I would like to thank Gregoire for sharing his work under a Creative Commons license, which allowed us to use it in our project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>